mimusa35/Reqres-API-Testing-using-Postman/README.md

 # Reqres-API-Testing-using-Postman
 Reqres (https://reqres.in/) API Testing using Postman.
-Test Scenario, Test cases, Newman Run Dashboard are included.
+Test Scenario, Test cases, Newman Run Dashboard are included in this repository.